rszponarski/stockanalysis/version_2/README.md

 This Python script downloads historical stock data for CD Projekt from the Warsaw Stock Exchange (GPW) using Yahoo Finance API.

+REV.00A

+Regarding ver.
+1 added functionality displaying the trading volume on the chart.
 ## Requirements

 - Python 3.x